 When I was in fourth grade, a girl from another class bullied me.
-I was in the bathroom during class when I heard the door creak open and whoosh shut.
+I was in the bathroom during class when I heard the door creak open and whooshing shut.
 There was silence for a moment, then the girl’s hands appeared on the top of the stall door, followed by her face.

 “Whaddaya doin’ in there?” she asked.

-I quickly covered myself, and replied as nicely as I could, “I’m using the bathroom.”
+I quickly covered myself and replied as nicely as I could, “I’m using the bathroom.”

 “Well, hurry up,” she said.
 “Because I want to go.”
 There were three other stalls, so I knew I was in trouble.